KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 The **publication date** field is a required field.
 By default, it is set to the date the draft was created.
 If your upload was previously published elsewhere (e.g., as a journal article), please use the date of the first publication.

-Note that in addition to the publication date, the KTH Data Repository keeps track of the date a post was uploaded to the repository.
+Note that in addition to the publication date, the KTH Data Repository keeps track of the date a record was uploaded to the repository.

 ## Imprecise dates (EDTF)